 Option 1: If you drag left border towards right in the pop-up window,

-Besides shrinking partition in Windows 11/10/8/7/Vista/XP, NIUBI Partition Editor helps you extend, merge, copy, move, convert, defrag, wipe, hide partition, scan bad sectors and much more.
+Besides shrinking partition in Windows 11/10/8/7/Vista/XP, NIUBI Partition Editor helps you extend, merge, clone, move, convert, defrag, wipe, hide partition, scan bad sectors and much more.